 Scoring is from 1 (outside ring) to 10 points for the inner yellow ring.
-Anytime the arrow cuts the line of the next higher score - the higher score is awarded.
+Anytime the arrow cuts and is touching the line of the next higher scoring ring - the higher ring value (score) is awarded.

 Note: This may be made into a poster for use in the classroom and/or gym.